 Dustie Houchin (past President & head of external communications)

 Dustie has a keen interest in the advancement of animal osteopathy and the betterment of the profession internationally to improve the lives of animals everywhere.
-She has written and managed 3 validated programmes in animal osteopathy for the European School of Osteopathy and was the Programme Leader for their M.Ost and Animal Osteopathic Pathways until November 2016.
+She has written and directed three validated programmes in animal osteopathy for the European School of Osteopathy and was the Programme Leader for their M.Ost and Animal Osteopathic Pathways until November 2016.
 Later in 2016, Dustie became the ESO’s Animal Osteopathic Consultant and started a new company, Animal Osteopathy International, which focuses on educational pathways for animal osteopaths and those working in the animal healthcare fraternity.

 Dustie was a founder member of SOAP, taking over as Chair in 2013.
 She then advanced SOAP to the AAO in August 2015, when her work with the RMPR project highlighted a gap in the market and a need for a strong ambassador for animal osteopaths in practice and those in education.
-As a result, Dustie was a Founder member of the RAMP Council and today, holds the position of Education & Quality Assurance Officer until 2019.
+As a result, Dustie was a Founder member of the RAMP Council, holding the position of Education & Quality Assurance Officer until 2019.
 Today, she is the Managing Director of the AOI and a Quality Assurance Assessor for the GOsC/QAA.